 Funding: This research was funded by National Geographic Society, grant number 9169-12 and British Ornithological Union.

 Institutional Review Board Statement: All activities (birds marking, feeding, and video recording/observations) were performed with the greatest care.
 The capturing and marking procedure did not have apparent effect on birds survival, as all the individuals where observed in the lek and/or at the feeders area after the capturing.
-The foam with with the birds were marked was of negligible weight (0.02 g, which constitutes ~0.3% of average body mass (6g) of LBH).
+The foam with the birds were marked was of negligible weight (0.02 g, which constitutes ~0.3% of average body mass (6g) of LBH).
 The study was reviewed and authorized by the Costa Rican Ministerio del Ambiente y Energia (063-2011-SINAC), and performed in accordance with their guidelines and regulations.

 Data Availability Statement: Data associated with the manuscript included as supplementary materials.